ubiubi18/idena-IIP-draft/README.md

 # IIP- : Higher Reward for early Submission of Flips
 by ubiubi / @audiodidakt314

+## Research disclaimer

+This is an experimental research project.
+I cannot guarantee its security, correctness, or fitness for any purpose.
+Use it at your own risk, take responsibility for your decisions, independently verify changes, and stay vigilant.

 # Abstract:
  Only flips that are submitted with first 8 hours of each epoch should be rewarded.
 This will result in higher rewards for unique people and more AI-resistant flips.